geomstats/geomstats/docs/contributing/index.rst

          my_function_with_a_very_long_name(my_param_1=value_1,
                                            my_param_2=value_2)

-    as the indentation will break and raise a flake8 error if the name of the function is changed.
+    as the indentation will break and raise a ``ruff`` error if the name of the function is changed.